mattwilliamson/fennee/README.md

 ## TODO

+- [ ] Update URDF with longer body
+- [ ] Package requirements are a mess. pip vs rosdep etc.
 - [ ] Charging connector
 - [ ] Add clips to battery clips for wires
 - [ ] Rear cover hole for voltmeter